 'The repetitive, intentional hurting of one person or group by another person or group, where the relationship may involve an imbalance of power.
 Bullying can be physical, verbal or psychological.
 It can happen face-to-face or online'.
 This definition is taken from The Anti-bullying Alliance who have created powerful and effective resources to support schools and families with incidents of bullying and the education around it.
 We take bullying incredibly seriously at Tetherdown and we encourage children and families to come forward with any concerns immediately to their class teacher.
-When helping children and families determine whether behaviour is unacceptable and unkind or bullying, we use the anacronym STOP.
+When helping children and families determine whether behaviour is unacceptable and unkind or bullying, we use the acronym STOP.
 This stands for: Several Times On Purpose.
+This helps to determine whether someone has been unkind or mean and it was not bullying or it has been several times on purpose and so we would then define it as bullying.
+Both behaviours would be given consequences but different strategies would be used.